 Further, today’s parents of young children are on the move.
 They’re mobile.
 They take their cellphones and tablets with them, and want to make secure online payments.

 Not only parents, but today’s administrators too.
 One school administrator mentioned to me that it takes her a complete day to pull report information from all the different sources to prepare for the monthly school’s finance meeting.
-Having such information at her fingertips would allow her to explain aging receivables, have access to demographics about their school in real-time, and save her 10 days of work which she could use to get to other things on her “do” list.
+Having such information at her fingertips would allow her to explain aging receivables, have access to demographics about their school in real-time, and save her at least 10 days of work which she could use to get to other things on her “do” list.

 Then there are fees – and some schools have many of them.